milofultz/milofultz.github.io/_posts/2021-07-04-make-a-simple-wiki.md

 Create a new folder where you will keep this built out site.
 You will want to [initiate a new Git repository](https://kbroman.org/github_tutorial/pages/init.html) there and after you build your site in that folder, commit your changes.

+**NOTE:** Github Pages also requires an empty `.nojekyll` file be in the root directory if you are creating a static site with no build step like Jekyll.
+If you don't have this in there, it may build but will eventually fail.

 ### Github Pages

 Create a new Github repo which will house your built site and connect it to the Git repo you built in the last step.
 If you aren't using a custom domain, [be sure to name this using yourusername.github.io](https://guides.github.com/features/pages/) or you may not be able to host it correctly on the Github Pages URL.